The Portage Flyer

 Also, for more information about Russ's book, click here.

-And for the definitive history of the original railway, Niall MacKay who was a founding member of the Huntsville and Lake of Bays Railway Society, has written and published By Steamboat and Steam Train - the Story of the Huntsville and Lake of Bays Railway and Navigation Companies.
+Niall MacKay who was a founding member of the Huntsville and Lake of Bays Railway Society, some years ago published By Steamboat and Steam Train - the Story of the Huntsville and Lake of Bays Railway and Navigation Companies.
 Unfortunately it is now out of print, but it is still readily available in the aftermarket [my Links, look under Publishing and Books] ISBN 0-919822-73-8 Boston Mills Press 1982.)

 With encouragement from the Tapley family at the Bondi Resort, Dwight, Ont., and with files from Niall MacKay, Russ Nicholls, Jeff Young and Peter Foley.